For some reason, I slept badly last night. My pet theory is that yesterday's aches were at play or maybe the indifferent bed in the motel.

 He was obviously an enthusiastic Newfoundland cycle-tourist and suggested that Deer Lake to Anse-Aux-Meadows was a great ride with predictable tailwind.
 I asked how one would get back.
 He indicated one simply put the bike on the bus.
 Idea for another time.

 A little further, the land started to descend to the sea at Portugal Cove South.
 Still going against the wind, I rolled down to very welcome visitor centre where I got a hot chocolate which I sipped in a chair in the lobby area as the display area said no food or drink.
 One of the older ladies at the desk asked me why I didn't go in?
 I pointed out the sign.
 She told me to go in anyway.
 The displays dealt mostly with the Mistaken Point fossil beds (UNESCO heritage site).
 It also dealt with local history and shipwrecks connected with Cape Race.
 The Titanic was one of them thanks to the local radio station which was the first to receive its distress signals.
 There was a board on the wall with the recent wildlife sightings.
 These included "capelin roiling" on the nearby beach.
 I set out for said beach (it was on my way).
-The capelin were long longer roiling or spawning, and in fact not doing anything except rotting.
+The capelin were no longer roiling or spawning, and in fact not doing anything except rotting.
 Now I knew what the whales had been after.

 It wasn't too long after that, that I got to Trepassey.
 Tomorrow will be a long day, but I should be getting some tailwinds.
 Here's to hoping.

-Thursday 27 July 2017
+Thursday, 27 July 2017

 On a day saved by antiquities and the antics of marine mammals.